 My tube rotated by 180 degrees so my feet faced upstream.
 I wiggled my body and paddled my arms to get me going in some way and slowly, I began to float.
 As the Ichetucknee carried me away, I looked up at the blue sky and admired cumulonimbus clouds.
-The river meandered through cypress canopies that dripped with Spanish moss and offered shade from the sun.
+The river meandered through cypress canopies dripping with Spanish moss and offered shade from the sun.
 In other portions I brushed against grasses and navigated away from spiders and oftentimes, admired turtles sunning on logs.

 There were portions of the river where I got stuck in an eddy and had to rock my body back and forth and use my arms to get me into the main flow.
 At other times, the river current ran swiftly and I occasionally bumped into other tubers.

 I really wasn’t keeping track but think I was in the water for at least an hour when I disembarked at Dampiers Landing Dock, which could have been challenging if I didn’t have anyone catching me.
 Thankfully, bumpers slowed me down somewhat.